CS2103JAN2017-W14-B2/main/docs/DeveloperGuide.md

 * Saves `UserPref` objects in json format and reads it back.
 * Saves the TaskBoss data in xml format and reads it back.

+TaskBoss allows the user to save their data at a new filepath.
+The filepath can be specified via the Save command and will contain a new taskboss.xml document.
+The new filepath is then saved into 'Config' and TaskBoss will load from and save to the new filepath for current and future sessions until a new filepath is specified.

 ### 4.6.
 Common classes